oracle/python-cx_Oracle/doc/src/module.rst

 .. data:: __future__

     Special object which contains attributes which control the behavior of cx_Oracle, allowing for opting in for new features.
-The following attributes are supported:

-    - ctx_mgr_close -- if this value is True, the context manager will close the connection when the block is completed.
-This will become the default behavior in cx_Oracle 7.

-    - dml_ret_array_val -- if this value is True, variables bound to a DML returning statement (and have not had any values set on them) will return an array.
-This will become the default behavior in cx_Oracle 7.

-    All other attributes will silently ignore being set and will always appear to have the value None.
+No attributes are currently supported so all attributes will silently ignore being set and will always appear to have the value None.

     .. note::